AaronBahra-GH/IN2026-Asteroids/README.md

-# Games-Technology-Project
+# IN2026-Games-Technology-Project
-Coursework Project for IN2026 Games Technology
+Project for IN2026 Games Technology @City, University of London

+Custom Asteroids written in C++